rdilweb/docs/docs/SECURITY.md

     ```none
     Subject: (PROJECT NAME HERE) Security Risk

-    HOW TO EXPLOIT

-    Give exact details I can replicate it.
+    Give exact details I can replicate it with.

-    OTHER INFORMATION

     If anything else needs to be said, put it here.
+    In cases of security risks, there is no such thing as
+    too little information.
     ```

 3. Please be patient.
 You will get an email back soon.